 I enjoy paper QSLs although LOTW has been a real positive for myself and the hobby.
 QSLs for N4GG, NN4GG, PJ2/N4GG, PJ4/N4GG, TI5/N4GG, HP/N4GG, PJ4R (Feb 2004 and Feb 2005 only), PJ4O and VP2MHK:

-LOTW, Bureau, WF5E or Direct.
+LOTW, Bureau, or Direct.
 US direct: SASE appreciated.
 Non-US direct: SAE and one green stamp (I'll absorb the loss) or one IRC.
 I typically respond the same day I receive your card, this includes answering the bundles of incoming bureau cards.
 I have over 150,000 QSOs in the LOTW.
 Contest QSOs are added to LOTW within a day or two, DX and casual contacts are entered monthly.
-All N4GG QSOs from 1977 (when first issued) to the present are in the LOTW.
-Bureau QSLs for NN4GG must be marked "N4GG-manager" or they will go to the wrong W4 QSL bureau.
+All QSOs for all the above callsigs (including N4GG, 1977 to present) are in the LOTW.
+Bureau QSLs for NN4GG must be marked with N4GG as the manager or they will go to the wrong W4 QSL bureau.
 I do not use eQSL.